eliel-monfort/EMcybertrack-Site/content/experience/knowledge/_index.md

 - **System Administration**: Hardening, monitoring, and incident response

 Navigate through the sidebar or use the search functionality to explore specific topics!

+## Getting Started

+If you're new to cybersecurity, I recommend starting with:
+1. Network Security Fundamentals
+2. Basic Penetration Testing Methodology
+3. Common Security Tools and Techniques

+Each section builds upon previous knowledge, so feel free to explore at your own pace.